nickmiller-iit/SoybeanLooper/AnalysisNotes.md

 Eyeballing a few contigs in Tablet suggests this is pretty conservative.
 We are probably excluding a fair bit of single copy sequence where coverage exceeds 50 reads.
 Nevertheless, the bed file of regions with <= 50 reads coverage contains 352,306,659 bases, 98.7% of the redundans scaffolded assembly.

 After removal of scaffolds < 1kb, we are left with 335,481,145 bases of acceptable sequence, 94.1% of the redundans scaffolded assembly.

+## Identifying MIPs probes with MIPGEN

+The MIPGEN tool from the Shendure lab is designed to identify MIPs probes for specified targets.
+It also checks that probes won't hybridize elsewhere in the genome and calculates a score reflecting the probability that the probe will produce a viable assay.
+All of this is very helpful.
+However MIPGEN is intended for designing tiled sets of probes that cover larger features.
+We don't want to do this, because we are interested in surveying sites scattered throughout the genome.
+This isn't a big deal as we can just pick one probe from a tiled set.

+### MIPGEN is a little fussy

+After playing around with MIPGEN, I noticed some things that cause it to fail.
+This was figured out by trial and error, since the MIPGEN documentation and paper didn't really give me any clues as to what was going on.
+Known issues include:

+ * MIPGEN chokes on fasta files that contain pipe characters in the identifier lines.
+This appears to be because it passes identifiers directly to samtools faidx without quoting the identifier.
+ * MIPGEN fails on large features.
+This seems to be because if it cannot tile across the feature it fails.
+The easy workaround is to split features into segments of ~300 bases.
+ * MIPGEN fails on features at the start of a contig.
+No idea why, but avoiding features < 400 bases from the start seems to serve as a workaround.

+To work around these issues the basic approach is

+ 1. Update the redundans assembly to remove pipe chars from identifiers.
+ 2. Regenerate BED files to match identifiers.
+ 3. Generate a new BED file in which regions of contiguous presumed single-copy DNA are split up into 300 base segments.
+ 4. Remove any segmens < 400 bases from the start of a contig.